 - 1. Successful completion of EDUC-210, EDUC-260, EDUC-261 and EDUC 365; - 2.
 Submission of an acceptable portfolio, including application, CAPP Report, application essays, and graded paper from a course in the student's major; - 3.
 Demonstrated success in field placements; - 4.
 Evaluation and recommendation by The Education Department (minimum Education GPA of 3.0); - 5.
-Evaluation and recommendation by the candidate's academic major department; - 6.
+Evaluation and recommendation by the candidate's academic major department (Note: each major sets specific coursework and GPA requirements for students pursuing teacher certification; for these specific requirements, please check the catalog entry for that major; students interested in social studies certification should see either the History Department or American Studies Department pages); - 6.
 Review and approval by the Education Professions Committee (EPC).
-Returning Students - Same as above plus: - 1.
+Returning Students Same as above plus: - 1.
 Initial Interview with the Director of Field Experiences & Accreditation; - 2.
 Endorsement by the academic department after review of all transcripts; - 3.
-Two to Three letters of recommendation from former professors and/or employers; - 4.
+Two to three letters of recommendation from former professors and/or employers; - 4.
 Interview with the Education Professions Committee (EPC).

-All written materials must be submitted to the Education Department Chair, prior to October 1 for the following fall semester clinical experience or before February 1 for the following spring semester clinical experience.
-A minimum grade of "B" in all courses within the professional sequence is required to maintain good standing as a candidate in the program.
-All students in seeking certification for teaching a foreign language must take the Oral Proficiency Interview and receive a score of at least Intermediate High to be approved as a candidate and must receive a score of at least Advanced Low before completing the program to receive the college's recommendation for certification.
+All written materials must be submitted to the Education Department Chair, prior to February 1 for the following academic year's Professional Sequence.
+A minimum grade of "B" in all courses within the Professional Sequence is required to maintain good standing as a candidate in the program.
+All students seeking certification for teaching a foreign language must take the Oral Proficiency Interview and receive a score of at least Intermediate High to be approved as a candidate and must receive a score of at least Advanced Low before completing the program to receive the college's recommendation for certification.